Need help? Call 0115 794 0445

-In this article, we’ll explain how to apply infill in 3D printing, how to set the correct percentage to optimise strength-to-weight ratios.
+In this article we’ll explain how to apply infill or filling in 3D printing, how to set the correct percentage to optimise strength-to-weight ratios.
 We’ll also cover most troubleshooting issues surrounding rapid prototyping with infills.

 This is a great tool to utilise for parts that are being post-processed (sanding, polishing or chemical smoothing).
 It is mandatory that this variable is increased to reduce the amount of surface penetration from these processes.

 Bottom section of a part, typically attached to the build plate.
 This variable won’t effect part strength or functionality too much, however its recommended to adjust this value so that the surface is fully filled in.

 Upward section of a part, typically the last section of a component to be printed.
 This variable is important to ensure the infill is bridged and filled in and sometimes is a higher value than the bottom layers for certain materials.

 The standard go-to infill type for 3D printer, as it provides a reasonable amount of rigidity in all directions without compromising print times.
 Biggest advantage of this infill type is that it requires minimal bridging.

 Appropriate when strength is required in the direction of the outside wall / shell.
 This infill type takes longer to print, however is better suited for printing taller parts such a pillars or lithopanes.